Hund pinkelt auf dem Feld - Blut im Urin beim Hund: Ursachen, Symptome und Behandlungstipps

 • Symptoms: Pain when urinating, difficulty urinating.

-• Favored by: poor diet, genetic predisposition.
+• Increased by: Poor diet, genetic predisposition.

 3. Injuries